sut-ai/notes/notebooks/22_reinforcement_learning_from_q_value_till_the_end/index.md

 <div id='real-life-example'><h2> Real life example </h2></div>

 Say you go to the same restaurant every day.
 You are basically exploiting.
-But on the other hand, if you search for new restaurant every time before going to any one of them, then it’s exploration.
-Exploration is very important for the search of future rewards which might be higher than the near rewards.
+But on the other hand, if you search for a new restaurant every time before going to any one of them, then it’s exploration.
+Exploration is very important for the search for future rewards which might be higher than the near rewards.

 <img src="images/2.png" alt="Exploration vs. Exploitation" style="width:30%;display: block;margin-left: auto;margin-right: auto;"/>